-In many ways my practice was an academic endeavor, I am interested in body and minds and the way they work.
+This blog was started many years ago in what felt like another world.
+I was a yoga teacher living on the East Coast with two healthy children.
 This changed in 2009 when we adopted our youngest child.
-We had two young children already and decided to pay it forward on my husbands adoption and adopt our third child.
+We had decided to pay it forward on my husband’s adoption and adopt our third child.
 She is funny, and bright and she is also severely autistic.

 Parenting a special needs child while also trying to create a stable, predictable and happy life for my sons has been a challenge.
 Equanimity takes work, and for me it has been enormous challenge to learn its true meaning.

 Now we live on the opposite coast, I don’t teach yoga anymore (I now teach middle-school social studies), my children are almost taller than I am and I can count the years my boys will still live with us on one hand.
 In many ways the world we live in is far more complicated, writing has been a way for me to make sense of it all.